 vokal vs. openai workspace agents

 OpenAI Workspace Agents run your tasks on OpenAI's cloud and deliver a result when finished.
-Vokal gives your whole team — across Claude Code, Codex, Cursor, and any MCP stack — live streaming, shared context, and mid-flight control over agent work as it happens.
+Vokal gives your whole team — across Claude Code, Codex, OpenCode, Hermes, and MCP/custom ACP stacks — live streaming, shared context, and mid-flight control over agent work as it happens.

 OpenAI Workspace Agents are cloud-hosted background automation for OpenAI model users.
 Vokal is the shared workspace for mixed-vendor teams that need to see what their agents are doing and shape that work in real time — on their own infrastructure if needed.